The Rising Need for Data Monitoring Committee Member Training

 • Clarifying roles and responsibilities,

-• Explaining the methodologies of the interim analysis, and
+• Understanding the methodologies of the interim analyses, and

 • Reviewing key aspects of output.